ROF Bridgwater: Privatisation

 Royal Ordnance factories were privatised on 2 January 1985 and became part of the Explosive Division of Royal Ordnance Plc, later RO Defence.
 RO Defence was acquired by BAE Systems in the 1990s and was subsumed into BAE Systems Land Systems.
 The factory closed in July 2008.
-In 2017, it was bought by the merchant bank Salamanca Group in a multi-million pound deal to create Gravity - a low carbon smart campus which is now a subsidiary of the Salamanca Group.
+In 2017, it was bought by the merchant bank Salamanca Group in a multi-million pound deal to create Gravity - a 'low carbon smart campus' which is now a subsidiary of the Salamanca Group.

+In February 2024, Tata Group confirmed it would invest £4 billion to create a battery factory, built by Agratas, on the Gravity site.
+Battery production is set to begin in 2026, with the creation of around 4,000 jobs.